CatherineBrett/project-3-frontend/README.md

 We then worked independently to produce some boilerplate for the backend.
 I took responsibility for the `tipController`, with functions for the endpoints we were going to need.
 As this relied on a model, I also wrote the tips model.

 On Day Two we continued to work on separate parts of the app.
-I added imports, middleware etc. and a start function to the `index.ts`, and then successfully connected to and seeded the database via the seed file Conor had written the day before.
+I added imports, middleware etc. and a `start` function to the `index.ts`, and then successfully connected to and seeded the database via the seed file Conor had written the day before.
 As a group we then tested all the endpoints in Insomnia, and added a missing bio field for when the user signs up.

 Later, we moved to the frontend, each of us taking a couple of components to flesh out.
 I wrote the `TipsList` component (minus styling for now), the `ITip` interface, and a first draft of the `Tip` component (minus styling, and minus the user’s bio information as we hadn’t yet agreed where to display it).
 We then had a “merge party” where we resolved some merge conflicts.

-On Day Four (Sunday), I did some React revision to improve my confidence ahead of the upcoming week, reviewing bootcamp lectures and making notes / a diagram of how components typically relate to one another with imports, exports, props and rendering.
+On Day Four (Sunday), I did some React revision to improve my confidence ahead of the upcoming week, reviewing bootcamp lectures and making notes/a diagram of how components typically relate to one another with imports, exports, props and rendering.

 On Day Five, I added a route for Sign Up, updated the `CreateTip` component’s styling to match Michael’s forms, and created a `<select>` element for the user to pick a category for their advice: